Glass Shell in the heart of Moscow

 Zaryadye Park is Moscow’s first new major landmark in 50 years.
-Located next to Red Square and the Kremlin, comprised of elaborate landscape design as well as several interesting buildings, including free standing grid shell structure.
-Here we were responsible for the detailed design, analysis and construction of the structural glass beams which are incorporated into main shell structure.
+Located next to Red Square and the Kremlin, it showcases elaborate landscape design and several interesting buildings.
+Our structural engineering team were responsible for the detailed design, analysis and construction of the Park’s new architectural addition: the Glass Grid Shell.

-Structural glass beams, 72 in total, are connected into the main undulating steel grid shell structure which measures approximately 120m long and 60m wide.
-The beams themselves vary in length according to the geometry but are generally 3m long, 0.2m deep.
-The beams meet each other and the main steel structure at bespoke stainless steel nodes, and are topped by triangular glass roof panels.
+The design incorporates structural glass beams into the shell’s foundation: 72 in total, they connect in the undulating steel grid shell which measures approximately 120m long and 60m wide.
+The beams vary in length according to the geometry of the structure, but are generally 3m long, 0.2m deep.
+They connect at bespoke stainless steel nodes, and are covered by triangular glass roof panels.

-Due to a lack of legislation covering structural glass in Russia a so called ‘Special Technical Standard’ was required.
+Due to a lack of legislation covering structural glass in Russia, a ‘Special Technical Standard’ was required.
 This document was written with significant input from us and covers the technical aspects of glass and its performance.

 The project was opened on the 9th of September in time for the City’s Day celebrations.